Skill Demand Index

 The median required depth is L4.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-The most common pairings are Communication Skills, Multi-state employment law, Managerial experience, HR Experience, PEO experience.
-Strengthening these alongside Start-up Experience improves your fit across more positions.
+The most common pairings are Social Media Marketing, Brand Awareness, Social Media Strategy, Content Creation, Mental Health Industry Knowledge.
+Strengthening these alongside Start-up experience improves your fit across more positions.

-Top roles: Other, Software Engineering.
-Other positions have the highest demand at 67% of all Start-up Experience jobs.
+Top roles: Other, Marketing.
+Other positions have the highest demand at 67% of all Start-up experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.